-A Scout section camping event run over the Easter weekend at several venues around Victoria.
+A Scout Section camping event run over the Easter weekend at several venues around Victoria.

 The Stradbroke Cup is a camping assessment with the highest achievers becoming co-holders of the Cup.
 However, there is an extensive program of activities available at all venues.
-Most Stradbroke Cup venues will allow Troops to arrive from Thursday evening.
+Most Stradbroke Cup venues will allow Units to arrive from Thursday evening.
 This is a perfect way for Scouts to satisfy the "four nights under canvas continuously" requirement for a Jamboree or extended camp.
-The whole event is an opportunity for Scout Troops and Patrols to have an enjoyable camping experience and experience the fellowship of a large combined camp.
+The whole event is an opportunity for Scout Units and Project Patrols to have an enjoyable camping experience and experience the fellowship of a large combined camp.

-Gilweroo camps are a fun weekend Activity Camp for Scout section members with Leaders, Rovers and Venturers who are prepared to help.
+Gilweroo camps are a fun weekend Activity Camp for Scout Section members with Leaders, Rovers and Venturers who are prepared to help.

-Scouthike is an annual, state-wide hiking event for around 800 scouts.
+Scouthike is an annual, state-wide hiking event for around 800 Scouts.
 It is held within a State Forest early in May each year.